beto-rodriguez/MaterialMenu/README.md

+#Right now this repository is just for test porpoises, and should not be used in any production project

 #Wpf Material Menu

 A good looking animated side menu, with just one line of code.
 It already includes preloaded themes just changing `Theme`. property, if you dont like themes you can easly set your own colors.